German Grand Prix: Absence

-No new deal was made with Hockenheim following the 2019 edition and the German Grand Prix was not on the Formula One calendar in 2020 and 2021.
-Due to multiple Grands Prix being cancelled as a result of the COVID-19 pandemic a race, titled the Eifel Grand Prix, was held in Germany at the Nürburgring in October of 2020 as a replacement event.
+No new deal was made with Hockenheim following the 2019 edition and the German Grand Prix was not on the Formula One calendar in 2020 and subsequent years.
+Due to multiple Grands Prix being cancelled as a result of the COVID-19 pandemic a race, titled the Eifel Grand Prix, was held in Germany at the Nürburgring in October 2020 as a replacement event.

 Winners of the German Grand Prix

 Repeat winners (drivers)

 Drivers in bold are competing in the Formula One championship in the current season.

 A pink background indicates an event which was not part of the Formula One World Championship.

 A yellow background indicates an event which was part of the pre-war European Championship.

 Repeat winners (constructors)

 Teams in bold are competing in the Formula One championship in the current season.

 A pink background indicates an event which was not part of a structured championship.

 A yellow background indicates an event which was part of the pre-war European Championship.